Improve the overall health and wellness of your organization with a single, modern platform.

 Once the limited number of sessions made available by most EAPs run out, the patient must often find a new provider on their own and start the process all over.
 There’s no continuity between services because intake notes are not cascaded to the treating provider, and there’s no transfer of history when counsellors are changed.

-One of the biggest misconceptions experienced with traditional EAPs is that, while HR may understand it to be their organization’s core mental health program, they’re often surprised to learn that the out-referral process for their program has no personalization or follow-up.
-That same misconception trickles down to the employee, leaving them frustrated when they receive just 3 sessions for their anxiety or depression, followed by a goodbye.
+Many HR leaders believe that traditional EAPs are their organization's primary mental health program.
+However, they are often unaware that the out-referral process lacks customization and follow-up.
+This issue trickles down to the employee, leaving them frustrated when they receive just 3 sessions for their anxiety or depression, followed by a goodbye.

 Although EAPs have been around for decades and are clearly essential, there’s a lot of room for improvement.
 Many solutions haven’t evolved at all – yet organizations and cultural expectations have.